 The Protocols have functioned to deport nearly every individual subjected to them.
 Their ruthless effectiveness in this regard—as evidenced by the 98 percent deportation rate for affected individuals over twenty months—is consistent with their Orwellian name.

-Plaintiffs in the case are Immigrant Defenders Law Center and Jewish Family Service of San Diego, organizations providing representation to asylum-seekers, and several brave individuals proceeding under pseudonym.
-Counsel for Plaintiffs are Innovation Law Lab, Southern Poverty Law Center, National Immigration Project of the National Lawyers Guild, along with pro bono partner, Arnold & Porter.
+Through this lawsuit, advocates seek to enjoin the Protocols and begin the restoration of asylum law.
+Plaintiffs in the case are Immigrant Defenders Law Center and Jewish Family Service of San Diego, organizations providing representation to asylum seekers, and six people seeking asylum who have been subject to the Protocols.
+Counsel for Plaintiffs are Innovation Law Lab, Southern Poverty Law Center, National Immigration Project of the National Lawyers Guild, along with pro bono partner Arnold & Porter.